-If that doesn’t work, remove the hinge pin from the squeaky hinge.
+If that doesn’t work, partially remove the hinge pin from the squeaky hinge.
 To do this, use a screwdriver to pry up the top of the pin or, if necessary, drive a nailset or long nail up from the bottom of the hinge barrel with a hammer to pop the pin out of the top of the hinge).
-Be ready to support the door when you pull out the hinge pin so the door doesn’t fall, particularly if the door is a heavy one.
+Be ready to support the door, particularly if the door is a heavy one.

 Keep a door working well by periodically lubricating the hinges with silicone spray or a light penetrating oil.

 Note: Don’t spray this type of lubricant into a lockset—it will gum up the workings.